robertl0500/15-minute-analysis/README.md

 # 15-minute-analysis
 Hi!!
 Please edit and add to this as needed! - Cara

+## Proposal

 Background:  In a 15-minute city, residents have easy access to destinations that are considered to be the minimum standards of living.
 This includes education, healthcare, and food-related services.
 These communities are able to walk, ride a bike, or use public transportation to get to such urban functions within 15 minutes.
 According to these standards, residents are able to grow, learn, and live a content lifestyle by promoting healthy and sustainable commuting practices.

-Research Question / Objectives: Comparative Analysis of San Diego and Washington D.C. (other option: Seattle)
+## Objective: Comparative 15 Minute City Analysis of San Diego and Washington D.C.

+## Data:
-Data: population data, income data, locations (hospitals, schools, grocery stores, transportation, green spaces / parks, religious establishments)
+population data, income data, locations (hospitals, schools, grocery stores, transportation, green spaces / parks, religious establishments)

 US Public School File: https://nces.ed.gov/programs/edge/Geographic/SchoolLocations